Our Team

 Sarah Mitnick, MBA (she/her)

-Sarah Mitnick is the Director of Program Operations for the Division of Education and Training at The Fenway Institute.
+Sarah Mitnick is the Associate Director of the Division of Education and Training at The Fenway Institute.
 In her role she runs the day-to-day operations of the division including staff supervision, project oversight, budget management and operational support.
 Prior to coming to Fenway, Sarah worked in non-profit advocacy.
-She has years of experience supervising staff, managing projects and budgets, fundraising, grant-seeking and providing administrative support.
+She has over 15 years of experience supervising staff, managing projects and budgets, fundraising, grant-seeking and providing administrative support.
 She graduated with a Bachelor's of Arts in Environmental Science from Colorado College and an MBA, with concentration in Leadership and Organizational Transformation, from Boston University.

 Read More »